[ Skip to main content ]

 The last night I drank

-March 18th, 2023 Mrs D's Blog
+September 6th, 2024 Mrs D's Blog

-ELEVEN YEARS AGO.
+THIRTEEN YEARS AGO.

 It’s a Monday afternoon.
 Nothing out of the ordinary is going on.
 My husband will be taking our two eldest sons to their Scouts meeting shortly, I’m staying home with our baby.
 Outwardly there is nothing wrong with this day at all.
-It is a calm, ordinary Monday in our busy but functional and love-filled house.
+It is a calm, ordinary Monday in our busy house.
 However inside my head it is all wrong.
 Inside my head there is a major problem.

 “Nah, lets just have an alcohol-free night.” he replies.
 He knows I’ve been trying to cut back.
 He knows that I’ve just had a heavy-drinking weekend.
 He heard me state this morning that I wasn’t going to drink today.
 He is trying his best to be supportive.